The Cost of Living Around the World in 2017, Mapped!

-The Consumer Price Index takes into account the cost of groceries, transportation, restaurants and utilities, each containing a number of variables.
+The CPI looks at the prices of groceries, transportation, restaurants, utilities and rent.
 The cost of groceries, for instance, is made up of the price for meat, bread, rice, eggs, fruits, vegetables and alcohol.
 The transportation cost includes one-way tickets, monthly passes, taxi fares, petrol prices as well as the prices of a Volkswagen Golf.
 The restaurant costs comprise of prices for meals in expensive, mid-range and inexpensive restaurants, as well as the prices for coffee products, alcohol and water in restaurants.
-The utilities costs are determined by the prices for electricity, heating, water and Internet, among the few.
+The utilities costs are determined by the prices for electricity, heating, water and internet, amongst others.

 The data was collected by Numbeo, the world’s largest database of user-contributed data on costs and prices around the world.